The perfect itinerary for 1 day in Florence, Italy

 Afternoon

-Mercanto Centrale and optional San Lorenzo leather market
+Mercanto Centrale and San Lorenzo leather market

 Head to Mercato Centrale, a cool indoor market conveniently located in the heart of the city with 20+ local chefs, food artisans, and a lot of popular Florence street food.
 Welcome to heaven, feat.
 Florence’s best bread and bakery products, truffles, fresh pasta, fresh fish, charcuterie, cheeses, gelato, and more.
 Grab a famous Florentine panino sandwich and an aperitivo (you should never pay more than 4 dollars for an apertivo by the way- authentic places won’t rip you off!).